Frequently Asked Questions

 In the ceremony, you will be “presented” to the Vice-Chancellor by a Presenter who will read out your name and the names of your fellow students being admitted to the same degree.
 When your name is called, you will walk across the stage and shake hands with the Vice-Chancellor.
 You will then return to be seated.
 When all admissions to your particular degree have been completed, you will be asked to stand to receive the Greetings of the Chancellor/Vice Chancellor of the University.

-- A Marshal will collect you and your group from your seats when it is time to go on stage to be presented to the Vice-Chancellor.
+- A Marshal will collect you from your seats when it is time to go on stage to be presented to the Vice-Chancellor.

-- Follow the Marshal and stay with your group.
+- Follow the Marshal and stay in the order you have been placed.

 - The Presenter will read the names of each student.

-- When your name is read out you will walk towards the Vice-Chancellor, and shake her hand.
+- When your name is read out you will walk towards the Vice-Chancellor.

 - The Marshals will take you back to be seated.